 It may not be the most sophisticated buttercream in the pastry realm, but with the right ingredients and technique, American buttercream can be just as creamy and light—a worthy part of any baker's repertoire.
 And given the speed and simplicity with which it comes together, it's one you'll reach for when you least expect it.

 12 ounces unsalted butter, softened to about 65°F/18°C (3 sticks; 340g)

-12 ounces organic powdered sugar, preferably tapioca based, such as Wholesome; see note (about 3 cups, spooned; 340g)
+12 ounces organic powdered sugar, preferably tapioca-based, such as Wholesome; see notes (about 3 cups, spooned; 340g)

 2 teaspoons vanilla extract